hakanzy/image-dedupe/README.md

 - It is a simple image duplication tool.

-- It uses average hash method for image hashing.
+- It uses average hash(hash) method for image hashing(maybe I will add phash and dhash too).

 - It uses hamming distance for comparing image hashes.